Scarlett Johansson And Colin Jost Married, The Actress And Comedian Tied The Knot In An ‘Intimate’ Ceremony

 The couple made the happy announcement on the official Instagram for Meals On Wheels America, a charity that works to feed the elderly and isolated.
 Above a postcard-style image of the Staten Island Ferry, the words “Jost Married” are written in orange.

-The caption stated that their wedding wish is to raise money for Meals On Wheels America and help make a difference in this difficult time for vulnerable older adults who have been isolated.
+The caption stated that their wedding wish was to raise money for Meals On Wheels America and help make a difference in this difficult time for vulnerable older adults who have been isolated.

 On The Ellen Degeneres Show, Johansson said that Jost popped the question in a “James Bond” kind of way.